 5. DIY ‘Get Wavy' Hair Spray

-My all time favorite hair is beach hair.
+My all time favorite hair is beach hair, leaving me with a need for DIY beach wave hair treatments.
 I grew up in Southern California and just loved how sea salt, sea breeze and sunshine had a way with my hair.
 One of my favorite bloggers, Wellness Mama, has a great DIY Beach Wave Hair Spray that I want to feature because it’s a simple yet effective method for achieving effortless waves.
 It’s like ocean in a bottle!

 - Combine all ingredients and store in a 10 oz. glass spray bottle.